nus-cs2103-AY1617S2/addressbook-level4/docs/UserGuide.md

 > - `list \in this week` <br>

 > **Remarks:** <br>
-> - See the table of acceptable date and time formats above
+> - See Fig 1. for acceptable date and time formats

 List tasks that are under certain tags by using the `\under` key. <br>
 <br>